piroor/tweet.sh/README.md

 Available options:

- * `-r`: command line to run for each reply or mention.
+ * `-m`: command line to run for each reply or mention.
- * `-t`: command line to run for each retweet.
+ * `-r`: command line to run for each retweet.
  * `-q`: command line to run for each quotation.

 Handler command lines will receive mention via the standard input.